Can a low-cost Crane Scale provide solid data for strength testing?

 A review from the Performance Digest

-Based on the data collected and the statistical breakdown, it appears that a commercial hand scale, particularly the Crane model used, was reliable enough to be used for a crude indicator of isometric strength.
+Based on the data collected and the statistical breakdown, it appears that a commercial hand scale, particularly the Crane model used, was reliable enough to be used as a crude indicator of isometric strength.
 The statistical analysis comparing force plate data and crane scale data was strong enough for the authors to conclude that the commercial hand scale solution was acceptable for testing purposes.

 While the Crane Scale was inexpensive, the authors recommend comparing it with devices that are known to be accurate or perhaps already validated.
-Similar to traditional isometric mid-thigh pulls, performing 3-5 trials is recommended with the scale method to extract a better score that properly represents the athlete’s ability.
-In addition to the obvious data calibration to the scale, the system should follow the recent guidelines proposed by the experts in isometric mid-thigh pull testing HERE.
+Similar to the traditional IMTP, performing 3-5 trials is recommended with the scale method to extract a better score that properly represents the athlete’s ability.
+In addition to the obvious data calibration to the scale, the system should follow the recent guidelines proposed by the experts in isometric mid-thigh pull testing to improve data reliability HERE.
 Having an adjustable chain for various body types is also better than a cable, as it’s faster when adjusting length in large group testing environments.
 Based on the findings of the research, the authors conclude that this device/setup can be used to accurately perform portable isometric pulling tests.
 Due to the isometric test being simple and safe, using a crane scale as a portable and inexpensive measure of maximal force is a promising option for coaches/facilities with lower budgets.

 Any coach that has a limited budget should see the results of the experiment as an entry point into maximal strength testing.
 Something to consider, however, is the sampling rate of a load cell (i.e. 1000 Hz), as the rate of force production is especially important and can’t be done with a Crane Scale.
 Still, the use of a crane scale is great for adjusting band tension with accommodating resistance and using it for other estimations of force such as sled loads.

-Every coach understands the importance of staying up-to-date with the latest sports performance research like this, but none have the time, energy, or even enjoys spending hours upon hours searching through PubMed and other academic journals.
+Every coach understands the importance of staying up-to-date with the latest sports performance research like this, but none have the time, energy, or even enjoy spending hours upon hours searching through PubMed and other academic journals.
 Instead, your precious time is better-spent coaching, programming, and managing all the other more important aspects of your job.

 The solution…